LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/AzureDevOps_CheatSheet.md

 6. Add your Instructor(s)
 7. Select "Repos" on the left hand side
 8. Clone in Visual Studio
-9. There may be a yellow box that appears that says "Crate a new project or solution for this repository"
+9. There may be a yellow box that appears that says "Create a new project or solution for this repository"
 10. Create an empty MVC web app project as your intial commit.
 11. Name your project the name of your Ecommerce site
-12. Push your project up to Azure DevOps
+12. Push your project up to Azure Repos
 13. You can now refresh your Azure DevOps dashboard, select Repos, and you will see your newly added files.

 ### Beginning of Each Sprint: